Garrett Wilson: Professional career

-Wilson was drafted in the first round with the 10th overall by the New York Jets in the 2022 NFL Draft.
+Wilson was drafted in the first round with the 10th overall by the New York Jets in the 2022 NFL draft.
 The Jets used the selection that was previously obtained in a 2020 trade that sent Jamal Adams to the Seattle Seahawks.
 He made his NFL debut in Week 1 against the Baltimore Ravens.
 In Week 2, against the Cleveland Browns, he recorded his first two NFL touchdowns as part of an eight-reception, 102-yard performance in the 31–30 victory.
 In Week 8, against the New England Patriots, he had six receptions for 115 receiving yards in the 22–17 loss.
 In Week 12, against the Chicago Bears, he had two receiving touchdowns in the 31–10 victory.
 In Week 13, against the Minnesota Vikings, he had eight receptions for 162 receiving yards in the 27–22 loss.
 He finished his rookie season with 83 receptions for 1,103 receiving yards and four receiving touchdowns.
 He set franchise rookie records for receptions and receiving yards in a single season.
 He was named to the PFWA All-Rookie Team.

 On February 9, 2023, Wilson was awarded the Associated Press NFL Offensive Rookie of the Year.
+Wilson started all 17 games in the 2023 season.
+He finished with 95 receptions for 1,042 yards and three touchdowns.

+On January 9, 2024, Wilson changed his jersey number from 17 to 5, the number he used in college.
+The number 5 was originally worn by punter Thomas Morstead.

+In Week 9 of the 2024 season, Wilson had nine catches for 90 yards and two touchdowns in a 21–13 win over the Houston Texans, earning AFC Offensive Player of the Week.
+In the 2024 season, Wilson recorded 101 receptions for 1,104 yards and seven touchdowns.

+On April 21, 2025, the Jets picked up the fifth-year option on Wilson's contract.
+On July 14, Wilson signed a four-year, $130 million contract extension with the Jets.
+On November 13, he was placed on injured reserve with a knee injury.

 NFL career statistics

 Personal

 Wilson's father, Kenny Wilson, played basketball at Davidson College.
+Wilson has been friends with New York Mets third baseman Brett Baty since childhood.